webdevops/go-replace/README.md

   -h, --help                                    show this help message
 ```

+Files must be specified as arguments and will be overwritten after parsing.
+If you want an alternative location for
+saving the file the argument can be specified as `source:destination`, eg.
+`go-replace -s foobar -r barfoo daemon.conf.tmpl:daemon.conf`.

+If `--path` (with or without `--path-pattern` or `--path-regex`) the files inside path are used as source and will
+be overwritten.
+If `daemon.conf.tmpl` should be written as `daemon.conf` the option `--output-strip-ext=.tmpl` will do
+this based on the source file name.

 | Mode       | Description                                                                                                                                                    |
 |:-----------|:---------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | replace    | Replace search term inside one line with replacement.                                                                                                          |